The Sims 4 fan UI redesign

 I also wanted to leverage the fantastic Sims 4 community here and showcase a community element that primarily features items in the selected pack.
 This would help players get tangible ideas of what they could do with this pack on the same screen to complete their purchase.

-Defining This page
+Defining this page

 I thought it would be nice to have the bundling feature built into the game experience.
 The main goal was to take notes from the EA app experience and translate them to my redesign system.
 This way, players would have a familiar framework to use when seeing this content in-game.

-Going Forward
+Going forward

 I would love to continue this project by further building the collection pages and finalizing the ‘packs’ flow.
 I’ve been designing them and only have some rough designs for now, but I’d love to share them anyway!